Splunk® Cloud Services

 Basic examples

-The following example converts the string values for the store_sales field to numbers.
-This example uses the default <base>.
+The following example converts the string values from the store_sales field to numbers, and then stores the numbers in a field named n.
+This example uses the default base of 10.

 ... | eval n=tonumber(store_sales)